bjornbytes/lovr-docs/guides/Compiling.md

 The following CMake variables need to be set, either using the CMake GUI or by using `-D` flags on the command line:

 - Set `CMAKE_TOOLCHAIN_FILE` to the path to `android.toolchain.cmake`.
-This is usually at `ndk-bundle/build/cmake/android.toolchain.cmake` inside the Android SDK.
+This is located at `build/cmake/android.toolchain.cmake` inside the Android NDK folder.
 - Set `ANDROID_SDK` to the path to the Android SDK.
 - Set `ANDROID_ABI` to `arm64-v8a`.
 - Set `ANDROID_NATIVE_API_LEVEL` to the Android version to use (e.g. `29`).